GoogleCloudPlatform/functions-framework-dotnet/docs/deployment.md

 gcloud functions deploy hello-functions --runtime dotnet3 --trigger-http --entry-point HelloFunctions.Function
 ```

-This will prompt you for whether you wish to allow unauthenticated
-invocations.

 On successful deployment, details of the deployed function will be
 displayed, including the URL.
 Visit the URL in a browser to invoke
 your function.